adlnet/xapi-profiles/xapi-profiles-structure.md

 `@type` | Must be `Profile`.
 `conformsTo` | Canonical URI of the profile specification version conformed to.
 The profile specification version of this document is https://github.com/DataInteroperability/xapi-profiles/tree/master#1.0-development, and it is a development version that may undergo incompatible changes without updating the version URI.
 `prefLabel` | Language map of names for this profile.
 `definition` | Language map of descriptions for this profile.
-If there are additional rules for the profile as a whole that cannot be expressed using this specification, include them here.
+If there are additional rules for the profile as a whole that cannot be expressed using this specification, include them here, or at the seeAlso URL.
 `seeAlso` | *Optional*.
 A URL containing information about the profile.
 Recommended instead of especially long definitions.
 `versions` | An array of all profile version objects for this profile, see below.
 `author` | An Organization or Person, see below.
 `concepts` | *Optional*.
-The concepts that make up this Profile, see the Concepts section.
+An array of Concepts that make up this Profile, see the Concepts section.
 `templates` | *Optional*.
-The Statement Templates for this profile, see that section.
+An array of Statement Templates for this profile, see that section.
 `patterns` | *Optional*.
-The Patterns for this profile, see that section.
+An array of Patterns for this profile, see that section.

+When `seeAlso` is provided `definition` SHOULD only include a short description of the Profile to aid in discovery and display.

 ### Profile Version Objects

+Profile version objects make it convenient to track version history for profiles, following recommendations for SKOS concept schemes and PROV version tracking generally.
+By using versions this way, it is possible to answer precise questions such as “what version of this profile was current on the 3rd of January last year?”.
+Lack of robust versioning is frequently identified as an issue with RDF data.

 Name | Values
 ---- | ------